stat-learning/group-7/README.md

 # College characteristics and post-graduate employment

-## Group members
+Welcome to our final project for Math 243, Fall 2019.

-Alice Chang, Ben Thomas, and Olek Wojcik
+## Alice Chang, Ben Thomas, and Olek Wojcik

 ## Project description